 Full story here.
 This behind-the-scenes BBC Scotland documentary, presented by Jackie Bird, follows Jay's and the Horseback story from Afghanistan to Aberdeenshire.
 Some viewers may find scenes in this film upsetting.

 The Grand Day Out hosted another successful golf day at The Duke's Course in St Andrews, with some great golf - and a particularly inspiring chip-in as captured on film below - terrific camaraderie and humour, and a wonderful night of food and entertainment.
 Teams of golfers and celebrities joined our injured servicemen and women and were thrilled by golf's no1 trick-shot master Dean Davis, a testing Duke's Course, the rising star that is teenage singer Megan Adams and the Leuchars Military Wives Choir.

-"Thank you to all who supported the event," said organiser Major (Retd) Tim Grantham, "from the great staff at The Duke's to our wonderful sponsors, the golfers and our entertainers.
-It was another fantastic day and we will have raised another valuable amount to put towards supporting more 'Grand Days Out' for injured servicemen and women."
+"Thank you to all who supported the event," said organiser Major (Retd) Tim Grantham, "from the great staff at The Duke's to our wonderful sponsors, the golfers, our entertainers and our British and Irish Lions rugby legends Gavin Hastings and Kenny Milne.
+It was another fantastic day and we have raised another valuable amount of money to put towards supporting more 'Grand Days Out' for injured servicemen and women."